Claims & Loss Adjusters

 A breach of this condition could lead to the insurers restricting or possibly withdrawing their insurance coverage.

-RMC’s are recommended to hire a consultant or surveyor for project management and to keep detailed accounts of costs because hiring professionals will a) reduce the overall life-cycle of the claim, b) maximise the policy cover and the claim presentation and supporting documents, and when done correctly will make the job of the loss adjuster easier, negating the potential for credibility to be damaged and ensuring the settlement will not be smaller than expected.
+RMC’s are recommended to hire a consultant or surveyor for project management and to keep detailed accounts of costs because hiring professionals will a) cut the overall life-cycle of the claim, b) maximise the policy cover and the claim presentation and supporting documents, and when done correctly will make the job of the loss adjuster easier, negating the potential for credibility to be damaged and ensuring the settlement will not be smaller than expected.

 Sometimes they are employees of the insurer and often independent, qualified experts.